Pee yourself laughing? How stand-up comedy can tackle incontinence

 D-mannose

-Laura Southern, nutritional therapist at London Gynaecology, suggests that supplements of D-mannose can be very useful: "This is found naturally in cranberries and is a type of sugar that is thought to prevent E-coli - the most common UTI-causing bacteria - from taking a hold in the urinary tract.
-It's sold in a powdered form and the usual dose is about 1-2g per day."
+Laura Southern, nutritional therapist at London Gynaecology, suggests that supplements of D-mannose can be useful: "This is found naturally in cranberries and is a type of sugar that is thought to prevent E-coli - the most common UTI-causing bacteria - from taking a hold in the urinary tract.
+It's sold in a powdered or tablet form and the usual dose is about 1-2g per day."

 Probiotics